HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 this image has a lot of very dark (low intensity) pixels and fewer bright (high intensity) pixels.

+The vertical white lines at 0 and 255 represent the current 'contrast limits' - we'll look at this in detail in a [later section of this episode](#brightness-and-contrast).

 Let's quickly compare to another image.
 Open the 'coins' image with:
 `File > Open Sample > napari builtins > Coins`